jswildcards/filedb/README.md

 # FileDB

-A lightweight local JSON database for Deno.
+:zap: A lightweight local JSON database for Deno.

 ## Usage